Auburn University, Auburn, AL 2017

 This three-story building is approximately 89,000 SF and will be an important addition for campus expansion.
-The L-shaped footprint sits at the corner of Lem Morrison and Donahue and will serve as a cornerstone for a new health centered area of campus as will frame the new Pharmacy Research Building and be a not-too-distant neighbor to the VCOM building.
+The L-shaped footprint sits at the corner of Lem Morrison and Donahue, serving as a cornerstone for a new health centered area of campus that includes the new Pharmacy Research Building and neighbors the VCOM building.

-This new nursing school will be equipped with future-friendly spaces geared towards ever-changing student needs that evolve with technological and educational advances.
-Whether it be large Active Learning spaces that can morph based on activity or state-of-the art clinics for applied learning, the School of Nursing has been designed from the inside out to with the needs of the students and their future patients at the forefront.
+This new nursing school is equipped with future-friendly spaces geared towards ever-changing student needs that evolve with technological and educational advancements.
+Whether it be large Active Learning spaces that can morph based on activity or state-of-the art clinics for applied learning, the School of Nursing is designed from the inside out with the needs of the students and their future patients at the forefront.

 The Depot restaurant renovation

 The renovation of The Depot brings consistency and unity to the structure by synchronizing architectural elements such as roofing, opening sizes, and floor elevations between phases of the building’s history.
 The change of use and current codes required an increase in the plumbing fixtures and an increased floor area for the restroom.
 To accommodate the enlarged restrooms, a small addition in keeping with the historic language of the facade was incorporated into the project.
 Ultimately, the building was restored to a prominent destination for both visitors and citizens of Auburn.